lolibrary/lolibrary/readme.md

 ⚠️ Windows does not currently work with `setup.sh`; you'll need to run commands manually.

-Check out `.env`; this is your entire config and sets environment variables.
+Copy `.env.example` to `.env` if it hasn't been done already; this is your entire config and sets environment variables.
 The default is enough to get started.

 ### General running